 There are too many dogs housed in cold damp kennels and a few unfortunate dogs have no shelter at all.
-Animals suffer just as much in cold damp winter condition as humans do.
+Animals suffer just as much in cold damp winter conditions as humans do.

 Ignorance is a poor excuse for what is cruel neglect of animals in winter.
-It takes little extra time to give a dog a dry insulated kennel.
+It takes a little extra time to give a dog a dry, insulated kennel.
 It may mean only a bit of carpentry to repair holes and leaks and provide an insulated bed such as straw that can be changed every week.
-Shelter must be big enough for them to stand up, turn around and lie down in a natural position.
-It also needs to be clean and well ventilated, and not too draughty.
+The shelter must be big enough for them to stand up, turn around and lie down in a natural position.
+It also needs to be clean and well-ventilated, and not too draughty.